fmerg/pymerkle/docs/proofs.rst

 .. note:: Verifying a proof in the above fashion leaves the proof's status unaffected.

 Successful verification is implied by the fact that the process comes to its end.
-If the proof were invalid, then an ``InvalidMerkleProof`` error would have been raised instead:
+If the proof were invalid, then an ``InvalidProof`` error would have been raised instead:

 .. code-block:: python

     >>>
     >>> verifier.run()
-    ...     raiseInvalidMerkleProof
+    ...     raiseInvalidProof
-    pymerkle.exceptions.InvalidMerkleProof
+    pymerkle.exceptions.InvalidProof
     >>>

 Instead of feeding a proof at construction, one can alternately reconfigure the